Pak-Poom/cnn_model/README.md

 4. Build a transfer learning model
 	* 4.1\.
 Build up a transfer learning model architecture
 		* 4.1.1\.
 Import VGG16 to be used for this model
 		* 4.1.2\.
-Set up parameters inside the “VGG16( )” model with input_shape=(224, 224, 3), weight=“imagenet”, and include_top=False.
+Set up parameters inside the “VGG16( )” model with input_shape=(224, 224, 3), weight=“imagenet”, and include_top=False
 		* 4.1.3\.
 Freeze the pre-trained architecture
 		* 4.1.4\.
 Apply the same flatten layer until the final dense binary classification layer and compile the model with the same parameters as the simpler model
 	* 4.2\.
-Train, evaluate and test the model as well as visualise the prediction outputs like the previous one.
+Train, evaluate and test the model as well as visualise the prediction outputs like the previous one
 5. Build a transfer learning model with fine-tuning
 	* 5.1\.
 Build up a transfer learning architecture with fine tuning
 		* 5.1.1\.
 Import VGG16 to be used for this model
 		* 5.1.2\.
-Set up parameters inside the “VGG16( )” model with input_shape=(224, 224, 3), weight=“imagenet”, and include_top=False.
+Set up parameters inside the “VGG16( )” model with input_shape=(224, 224, 3), weight=“imagenet”, and include_top=False
 		* 5.1.3\.
 Freeze some layers of the pre-trained model as [:13] and train the rest of them to make the model architecture understand the new task.
 		* 5.1.4\.
 Apply the same flatten layer until the final dense binary classification layer and compile the model with the same parameters as the simpler model
 	* 5.2\.
-Train, evaluate and test the model as well as visualise the prediction outputs like the previous one.
+Train, evaluate and test the model as well as visualise the prediction outputs like the previous one

 ### Questions:
 1. Apply data augmentation process to generate training, validation, and test set.
 Explanation in details is a must, for example, what are the image manipulation technique that you use and why did you think it is appropriate for this problem.